Code-Screen/Code-Screen.github.io/docs/integrating-greenhouse-with-codescreen.md

 <br>

-Inside the Interview Kit section, there is a `Score` field which represents the candidate's score on the test, which is based on how many unit test cases the candidate's solution passed.
+Inside the Interview Kit section, there is a `Score` field which represents the candidate's score on the assessment, which is based on how many unit test cases the candidate's solution passed.

-You can also view more details about the test result on CodeScreen by clicking `View Report`, which will bring you to a page on CodeScreen similar to the following:
+You can also view more details about the assessment result on CodeScreen by clicking `View Report`, which will bring you to a page on CodeScreen similar to the following:

 <figure>